-- How about putting a bird feeder on the window to attract some birds so your cat can watch them?
-Though, if you do this of course make sure that you do keep the window shut, otherwise your cat could not only escape, but a bird may have had its last meal!
+- How about putting a bird feeder on the window to attract some birds, so your cat can watch them?
+If you do this though, make sure that you do keep the window shut, otherwise your cat could not only escape, but a bird may have had its last meal!

-- If you do have to go out for sometime, try leaving the television on or even a radio or music playing, this can definitely help your cat to become less bored
+- If you do have to go out for sometime, try leaving the television on or even a radio or music playing, this can definitely help your cat become less bored.

-Always make time to play with your cat every day, they really do love to interact with you, even when they get older and may seem a bit more “grumpy”, unlike kittens who just want to play all day.
-And finally, consider adopting a friend for your cat so that he or she has someone to play with in every moment.
+Always make time to play with your cat every day.
+They really do love to interact with you, even when they get older and may seem a bit more “grumpy”.
+And finally, consider adopting a friend for your cat so that he or she has someone to play with when you’re out during the day.